omarallam-ai/SentinelSync/README.md

 ## Author

 Built as a portfolio project demonstrating SOC-adjacent engineering: defensive tooling, clean architecture, and production-grade practices on a Windows-first stack.

+---

+## Methodology Note

+All data enrichment, URL and IP investigations, and threat analysis were conducted manually using SentinelSync tools.
+AI assistance was used solely to organize, structure, and format the final documentation.